 Another example (and one often used illegally) would be to allow you son or daughter or a friend to collect pension or other payments,

 4) Advance Directive or Medical Directive

 These potentially allow others to be involved in medical decisions ONLY and to represent your views.
 They are not nearly as wide or powerful as the Lasting Power of Attorney Health and Welfare above.

-We hope that helped – why not give our Estate Planning team a call to get the protection of Powers of Attorney?
+We hope that helped – why not give us a call and we will introduce you to a firm to get the protection of Powers of Attorney?
 03 300 102 300.